ibm-cloud-docs/containers/cs_uc_health.md

 Accelerated development is a key win for the IT Exec.
 With the move to public cloud, Developers can experiment easily with Node.js SDK, pushing changes to Development and Test systems, scaled out on separate clusters.
 Those pushes were automated with open toolchains and {{site.data.keyword.contdelivery_full}}.
 Updates to the SaaS system no longer languished in slow, error-prone build processes.
 The Developers can deliver incremental updates to their users, daily or even more frequently.
 Also, logging and monitoring for the SaaS systems, especially how the patient front-end and back-end reports interact, rapidly integrate into the system.
 Developers don’t waste time building complex logging systems, just to be able to troubleshoot live systems.

-Security first: With bare metal for {{site.data.keyword.containerlong_notm}}, the sensitive patient workloads now have familiar isolation but within the flexibility of public cloud.
+Security first: With bare metal for {[product_name_notm}}, the sensitive patient workloads now have familiar isolation but within the flexibility of public cloud.
 From that core, Vulnerability Advisor provides scanning:
 * Image vulnerability scanning
 * Policy scanning based on ISO 27k
 * Live container scanning